FranzZemen/re/ts-src/wiki.md

   servicer (metal, EC2, AppEngine etc) will enable the Rule.Engine api to serve out as a rest service.
 A persistence configuration or integration is needed if one does not want all data to be lost with a rest service/node restart.
 Note that this is not implemented using a third party package - only dependencies are on node.
 A persistence option can be configured, otherwise it will use re-jsondb (or fail if drive writes are not enabled).
+Also useful if you want to avoid using an ES module loader, the dynamic import() function, or @franzzemen/re-commonjs-adapter.
 - @franzzemen/re-express:  A package for integration into Express; A persistence option can be configured, otherwise it will use re-jsondb (or fail if drive writes are not enabled).
 - https://www.butchersrow.com/re/api:  Once deployed, this will provide a hosted version of the rules engine API.
   Even if one does not desire hosting, it can be useful for testing without installing anything.

 **Persistence**:
 The persistence packages, were applicable or not otherwise stated will create resources necessary if they do not exist.